ARIN UPADHYAY

 But it is fundamentally false.

-They are the platform upon which stable innovation is possible.
+Standards do not deter innovation but are the base upon which stable innovation is possible.

 A standard defines the agreed upon way for things to interact but says nothing about the implementation.